 Ken comes to the Vilna with a strong background in finance and strategic positioning.
 He is currently the Managing Director and Principal of AllianceBernstein L.P., Boston, with comparable positions in New York since 1994.
 Prior to his directorship with AllianceBernstein, he has been with Management Strategies, Inc., New York, Circle Consulting Group, and many other major financial service businesses.
 He also holds an MBA from New York University.
 Some of his Board affiliations are the Boston Economic Club, Boston Athenaeum, and Kennebunkport Conservation Trust.
 In the few years Ken has been on the Board, he has been invaluable to the organization in the finance and development committees.
 Ken is currently a Vice President and will chair our development committee.

-Jim has just moved to downtown Boston after raising two children in Andover with his wife Peri.
+Jim moved to downtown Boston after raising two children in Andover with his wife Peri.
 A believer in Jewish community, Jim sees the Vilna as important in creating a Jewish connection in Boston, as well as a physical jewel.
-A degreed Architect, Jim currently runs a successful electronic sales representative business but maintains a strong interest in the arts, contemporary art & photography as well as architecture.
-He sees The Vilna historical building as a unique opportunity to connect future generations to a Jewish heritage.
-He is an active member of many of our committees and during the past year successfully chaired the Auction which contributed to the tremendous success of our Tribute event.
+A degreed Architect, Jim currently runs a successful sales business but maintains a strong interest in the arts, contemporary art & photography as well as architecture.
+He sees the Vilna historical building as a unique opportunity to connect future generations to a Jewish heritage.
+He is an active member of many of our committees and during the past year successfully chaired the Tribute Benefit Event.
 He and his wife are founding members and Co-Chairs of the Vilna’s Downtown Social Club.
 As a member of the Executive Board, he will play a leadership role to help advance the mission of the Vilna.